 - Meanwhile, in a large skillet, cook sausage until no longer pink; drain and set aside to cool.

 - Punch the dough down; divide in half.
-On a floured surface, roll each half into a 14-in. x 12-in. rectangle.
-Cut each one into three 14-in. x 4-in. strips.
+On a floured surface, roll each half into a 14x12-in. rectangle.
+Cut each one into three 14x4-in. strips.
 Combine cheese and sausage; spoon 1/2 cup down the center of each strip.
 Bring long edges together over filling; pinch to seal.

 - Place three strips with seam side down on greased baking sheets.
 Braid strips together; secure ends.
 Cover and let rise until doubled, about 45 minutes.